debanjandhar12/logseq-anki-sync/README.md

 * 🥳 Many other features like **extra field, tags** etc...

 ## Installation
 1. Download the logseq-anki-sync-0.1.0.zip from Releases and put it in a new folder inside your loseq plugin folder.
-In windows loseq plugin folder is usually at  `C:\Users\<user>\.logseq\plugins`.
+In windows loseq plugin folder is usually at  `C:\Users\deban\.logseq\plugins`.
 2. Download Anki if not installed.
 3. Install AnkiConnect on Anki.
    * Open Anki.
    * Select `Tools` > `Add-ons `.
 Now a Anki addon's dialog will open.
    * Now click `Get Add-ons...` in addon's dialog and enter [2055492159](https://ankiweb.net/shared/info/2055492159) into the text box labeled `Code` and press the `OK` button to proceed.
    * Restart Anki.
-4. Now, you can use the plugin by clicking Sync to Anki button. <br />
+4. Now, you can use the plugin by clicking Sync to Anki button.
    NB: Always make sure the anki is running before clicking the Sync to Anki button.
-5. If you receive the message bellow, click `Yes`. <br />
+5. If you receive the message bellow, click `Yes`.
    <p align="center">
       <img src="https://raw.githubusercontent.com/debanjandhar12/Obsidian-Anki-Sync/main/docs/images/permission.png" />
    </p>

 # Documentation
-**User Documentation**
+<b>User Documentation</b>
 * [How to make simple cloze cards?](https://github.com/debanjandhar12/logseq-anki-sync/wiki/How-to-make-simple-cloze-cards%3F)
 * [How to make cloze cards inside math and code?](https://github.com/debanjandhar12/logseq-anki-sync/wiki/How-to-make-cloze-cards-inside-math-and-code%3F)
 * [How to make multiline cards?](https://github.com/debanjandhar12/logseq-anki-sync/wiki/How-to-make-multiline-cards%3F)
 * [How to set or change the deck for cards?](https://github.com/debanjandhar12/logseq-anki-sync/wiki/How-to-set-or-change-the-deck-for-cards%3F)

-**Developer Documentation**
+<b>Developer Documentation</b>
 * [Compiling Instructions](https://github.com/debanjandhar12/logseq-anki-sync/wiki/Compiling-Instructions)

 # FAQ